 If a child care provider also renders other services to a family or child care is used to enable a family member to conduct activities that are not eligible for consideration, LRHA will prorate the costs and allow only that portion of the expenses that is attributable to child care for eligible activities.
-For example, if the care provider also cares for a child with disabilities who is 13 or older, the cost of care will be prorated.
 Unless otherwise specified by the child care provider, the calculation will be based upon the number of hours spent in each activity and/or the number of persons under care.